Bangladesh International School, Dammam: Curriculum

 BISD follows the University of Cambridge Local Examination Syndicate for its course structure.
-Students appear for their 'IGCSE' level examination after completing Grade X, and their 'AS & A' level examination after completing Grade XI and XII, respectively.
-Both of the examinations take place with the supervision of the British Council in the Eastern Province.
-The school has 33 male teachers and 51 female teachers who come from countries like Bangladesh, India, Pakistan, Sri Lanka, and Nigeria.
-The main language of the school is English but Bengali and Arabic are also taught as compulsory subjects till grade 8.
+Students sit for the IGCSE examination as they graduate the 10th grade, and their AS & A-level examination over two years as they complete the 11th and 12th grade.
+Both examinations take place under the supervision of the British Council in the Eastern Province.
+The school has teachers who come from countries including Bangladesh, India, Pakistan, Sri Lanka, and Nigeria.
+While the main language of instruction is English, Bengali and Arabic are also taught as mandatory subjects until the 8th grade.